More Images and Full Text Coming soon!

 Without expanding the small bathroom beyond its existing walls, the goal was to create a bright, highly functional space for soaking with maximum

 storage.
-To bounce light and add color, we chose iridescent semi-transparent glass tile containing metal flecks.
-A barn door, along with open and closed
+To bounce light and add color, we chose iridescent glass tile containing metal flecks.
+A barn door, along with open and closed storage excavated from within the wall, and a drawer embedded in the tub surround maximize storage opportunities.

 For an update of the exterior of the house, the clients opted for a palette of lavender and four coordinating colors.